My younger sister was confused.

 It’s way faster to learn from doing or experimenting, and failing, and asking for feedback, and trying again and again.

-Who said learning is all about perfecting an examination or presenting a report in front of a class?
+Learning isn’t all about perfecting an examination or presenting a report in front of a class.

 Getting a bachelor’s degree may be the trend in the past, but it has become outdated.

-At this moment, it isn’t the only way to learn, become great, and hopefully succeed in life.
+At this moment (Sept 2020), it isn’t the only way to learn, become great, and hopefully succeed in life.

 The world is changing.
 And it will keep changing (and evolving).
 Who knows what the future holds?